 Like the original Music Box project, the Music Box Village will be located in New Orleans’ Bywater neighborhood, at the base of the St. Claude Avenue Bridge, which connects the Upper and Lower Ninth Ward.
 The site is apt: the project, like the bridge, is about forging connections.

 “Everywhere we’ve gone, the project has had the same impact: it gets people talking and working together, people who might not otherwise have been talking or working together.”

 “[The village] creates this autonomous space for experiencing things with other people and literally falling into rhythm with them.
 We’ve seen it be this amazing glue for a community, this utopian space where you start to have ideas about different possibilities,” says Martin.

 And like the original project, the Music Box Village is animated by a spirit of harmonious collaboration.
 A house does not belong to one individual artist so much as it belongs to the village, and to the community of musicians and others who come to interact with it.
 “The Music Box is the outcome of so many different idiosyncratic visions and talents coming together, but all channeled through this prism of what we’re trying to do,” Martin says.

 For now, the 55,000-square-foot forest that will one day house the Music Box Village is little more than a gravel-filled plot; Martin and Pennington are sorting out drainage and are in the process of obtaining the proper city permits.
 Pathways through the village are being sketched out with stakes and neon rope.
 And inside the adjacent New Orleans Airlift warehouse are the bones of that village: musical houses from Music Box installations past in various states of assembly.
 Soon they will be restored, rebuilt, and tuned up, and the wild symphonies of the Music Box will begin anew.

-Rebecca Hiscott is a writer and Kickstarter’s Engagement Specialist.
+Rebecca Hiscott is Kickstarter’s Engagement Editor.